acid-info/acid.info/join-us/digital-designer.md

 ---
 # Digital Designer

-[Acid.info](http://Acid.info) needs a visionary digital designer to join its Digital Content Studio and support the Logos DAO as it develops into a grassroots political movement.
+[Acid.info](http://Acid.info) needs a visionary digital designer to join its Digital Content Studio.
 Our chosen candidate will be comfortable pushing the boundaries of digital content production to deliver our message across multiple mediums, applying technological solutions to ensure maximum efficiency while maintaining the highest standards.

 Logos is a grassroots movement creating technological alternatives to oppressive systems of societal control.
 Vehemently anti-censorship, anti-surveillance and anti-authoritarian, we support basic human rights via the creation of opt-in alternatives to traditional power structures.

 Working closely with experienced activists, our ideal candidate is one who firmly aligns with Logos’ political and philosophical ethos.
 We’re not looking for someone that is just “into crypto/web3” but an individual that lives and breathes cypherpunk ideals and shows a passion for disruption through unconventional means.

 ### Key responsibilities: